Long and Infamous History of Sachsenring

 Racing at Sachsenring wasn’t for everyone

-World War II stopped the racing at Sachsenring until 1949.
-All German Motorcycle Championship in the following year attracted almost half million spectators and despite being in DDR, the circuit had an active life, hosting also international events through the years.
+World War II stopped the races at Sachsenring until 1949.
+All German Motorcycle Championship in the following year attracted almost half million spectators and despite being in DDR, the circuit had an active life, also hosting international events through the years.
 Motorcycle races still were more often and more popular than cars races, with a World Championship event as the highlight, but when local motorcycles became less competitive against the ones from the West, authorities decided to allow entries, for both cars and motorcycles, only for the competitors from the countries behind the iron curtain.

 Through the years, the track went through many modifications to get highest FIM certification what meant that World Championship event can return to Sachsenring.
 The fans were delighted and almost 150.000 people rushed for the race in 1998.